electromech-cpl/openvpn/README.md

   </details>

 ## Configuration
-**OpenVPN UI** can be accessed on own port (*e.g. http://localhost:8080), the default user and password is `admin/gagaZush` preconfigured in `config.yml` if you are using Raspberry-Gateway or Openvpn-aws projects.
+**EmcplVPN** can be accessed on own port (*e.g. http://localhost:8080), the default user and password is `admin/gagaZush` preconfigured in `config.yml` if you are using Raspberry-Gateway or Openvpn-aws projects.
 For standalone installation, you can pass your own credentials via environment variables to container (refer to [Manual installation](https://github.com/d3vilh/openvpn-ui#manual-installation)).

 ### Container volume
 The container volume can be initialized by using the [d3vilh/openvpn-server](https://github.com/d3vilh/openvpn-server) image with included scripts to automatically generate everything you need on the first run: